 6) They grow on a stick!
 Kind of… We’ve already written about how the pineapple grows – go and have a read.

 7) Pineapples come in red!
-Ananas bracteatus, otherwise known as the red pineapple, is native to South America and is grown as an ornamental plant.
+Ananas bracteatus, otherwise known as the red pineapple, is native to Brazil and elsewhere in South America and is grown as an ornamental plant.
 They’re also sometimes grown as a form of home security – their leaves are really long and spiky so they make a handy “fence”.